Homeowners Insurance in Clermont, Florida

 Clermont homes, especially those close to lakes and bodies of water, are prone to flash flooding.
 Also, hurricanes and tropical storms can carry heavy rainfall across the state and dump it into central Florida, as evidenced by Hurricane Ian in 2022.

 No property in Florida is totally safe from flooding.
-We encourage you to look into flood insurance to fully protect your home and belongings.
+Clermont encourages residents to look into flood insurance, as do we, to fully protect your home and belongings.

 Stay Above Water With Flood Insurance